How to know when it’s time to go Online

 If you go online too early it can really hurt your business…

 I speak to far too many people who spend hours endlessly tweaking website copy that just doesn’t sound compelling to any particular group of people, creating Free Giveaways that nobody wants, plucking up immense courage to do Facebook Lives that nobody takes any notice of, or spending hours and hours (and then hours and hours more) on social media and then feeling confused and downhearted when it doesn’t seem to make any difference.

 The end result is a huge amount of time and energy invested, no clients to show for it and these business owners start to lose confidence and doubt their ability to make their business work – it becomes a downward spiral.

 You need to be “Velcro”

-This is why I always start all my programmes making sure that my clients are crystal clear about what they are offering and to who, and that they know how to communicate it in such a way that their “ideal client” hears them loud and clear (and if not their ideal client then someone who knows their ideal client, or someone who might be able to offer an opportunity like a collaboration or platform to share their work).
+This is why I always start all my programmes making sure that my clients are crystal clear about what they are offering and to whom, and that they know how to communicate it in such a way that their “ideal client” hears them loud and clear (and if not their ideal client then someone who knows their ideal client or someone who might be able to offer an opportunity like a collaboration or platform to share their work).

 I call this being “Velcro”.
 When someone comes along you want to be so clear about what you do that these ideal clients stick to you like Velcro.
 If you meet them offline they ask you questions to find out more.
-If they find you online they want to keep reading, sign up to your Free Giveaway and then stay subscribed because they are finding value in what you share (if you’re reading this then it’s likely I’ve been Velcro for you).
-When that happens you are now able take them on a journey through to deciding to become a paying client.
+If they find you online they want to keep reading, sign up for your Free Giveaway and then stay subscribed because they are finding value in what you share (if you’re reading this then it’s likely I’ve been Velcro for you).
+When that happens you are now able to take them on a journey through to deciding to become a paying client.

-But what I actually see is too many people going online when their message and positioning is more like damp cotton than sticky Velcro.
+But what I actually see is too many people going online when their message and positioning are more like damp cotton than sticky Velcro.